abenevaut/docker-kata/006-create-web-api/README.md

 # Host a .Net app with Docker

-This exercise is designed to create our first Dockerfile and then our first image to run a dotnet app as a service accessible from the host.
+This exercise is designed to create our first Dockerfile and then our first image to run a dotnet app as a service accessible from the host with Visual Studio.

 ## Subject

 ![Add dockerfile to project](https://raw.githubusercontent.com/abenevaut/docker-kata/refs/heads/master/006-create-web-api/docs/add-dockerfile.png)